1995 Stanley Cup playoffs: (1) Detroit Red Wings vs. (8) Dallas Stars

 This was the second playoff meeting between these two teams; with Detroit winning the only previous series.
 They last met in the 1992 Norris Division Semifinals, which Detroit won in seven games against the Minnesota North Stars.

 (2) Calgary Flames vs. (7) San Jose Sharks

 This was the first playoff meeting between these two teams.
 Calgary set an NHL record by scoring 35 goals, the most by any team in a seven-game series.
 The 35 goals is also the highest number of goals ever scored by a team that lost a series in NHL history.
 A total of 61 goals were scored in the series, the highest total between both teams in a seven-game series in NHL history.

 (3) St. Louis Blues vs. (6) Vancouver Canucks

 This was first playoff meeting between these two teams.

 (4) Chicago Blackhawks vs. (5) Toronto Maple Leafs

 This was the second consecutive and ninth overall playoff meeting between these two teams; with Toronto winning six of the eight previous series.
 Toronto won last year's playoff meeting in six games.
+It was Chicago's first win against Toronto since 1938.